wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Create the `/appointment` endpoint

-It's time to create the `/appointment` endpoint to handle the POST verb.
-This endpoint will manage the information related to the appointments slots.
+It's time to create the `/appointment` endpoint to handle the POST requests for creating an appointment.
 This endpoint will check if the slot is available, it will add the slot to the Firebase database, and finally, it will send an SMS confirmation back to the user's phone using the Vonage Messages API.

 * Add this below code snippet to your `server.js` to create the `/appointment` endpoint.